 Websites which offer information on these exams are:

 Housing is available to graduate students on a limited space availability basis.
-University of Lynchburg housing includes traditional on-campus residence halls, College apartments, and off-campus houses owned by the College.
+University of Lynchburg housing includes traditional on-campus residence halls, University apartments, and off-campus houses owned by the University.

 Students can obtain a meal plan for the academic year which varies in cost depending upon the number of weekly meals on the plan.
-All students that live in College-owned housing must select one of the residential meal plans.
+All students that live in University-owned housing must select one of the residential meal plans.
 There are also meal plans available for students living off-campus.
-Some of the graduate assistantships available at the College include both housing and a meal plan as part of the assistantship support.
+Some of the graduate assistantships available include both housing and a meal plan as part of the assistantship support.

 Please also note that University of Lynchburg will need verification that the coursework you have completed at the undergraduate level is equivalent to a bachelor’s degree program in the United States.
 For further information on graduate studies for international students, visit the Graduate Studies international students page.

 University of Lynchburg’s master’s degree programs typically allow up to 6 credits to be transferred into a degree program.
 The initial decision to accept courses for transfer credit is made after degree admission by the academic advisor who recommends approval to the dean of the respective school and the Dean of Graduate Studies.
 A transfer credit request form is available from the Office of Graduate Studies.